commschamp/cc_tutorial/howtos/howto4/README.md

     >;
 ```

-The [client](src/ClientSession.h) on the other side can use non-polymorphic definition:
+The [client](src/ClientSession.h) on the other hand uses non-polymorphic definition:
 ```cpp
 // Common interface class for all the messages using Message = howto4::Message<>;